Axik0/YOLO3-figures/README.md

 ### Image transformations:
 I use Albumentations as my transformation/augmentation framework
 1. Since YOLO image size is 416, I have to resize and convert my 256*256*3 uint8 hwc PIL images to torch dloat chw tensors by default, this transform DEFAULT_TR is built-in
-2. To help gradient flow, I use Normalization with actual statistics from all 10K images (per-channel mean=[0.641, 0.612, 0.596], std=[0.115, 0.11, 0.11] also built-in constants)
+2. To help gradient flow, I use Normalization with actual statistics collected from all 10K images (per-channel mean=[0.641, 0.612, 0.596], std=[0.115, 0.11, 0.11] also built-in constants)
-3. Since my dataset is already quite random, i don't think i need any augmentations, but still apply ColorJitter and RandomHorizontalFlip to train dataset.
+4. Since my dataset is already quite random, i don't think i need any augmentations, but still apply ColorJitter and RandomHorizontalFlip to train dataset.
 There's no technical problem to use any other augmentations since A. transforms images and bboxes altogether

 Unfortunately I can't apply them at once as it requires more than 8Gb of RAM, thus all transformations are applied on the fly (in __getitem__)